-- → Please note: With its patented Release-Caging-Mechanism (RCM), the actively driven GraviTower is capable to realize a very smooth and precise experiment transition into the microgravity phase.
+Please note: With its patented Release-Caging-Mechanism (RCM), the actively driven GraviTower is capable to realize a very smooth and precise experiment transition into the microgravity phase.
 All related kinematics and thus the profiles of the initial acceleration and the later deceleration are individually adjustable in their amplitudes.
-For fine tuning the release of the capsule into the free fall phase, even the final acceleration profile (lower radius) can be separately adjusted to identify the best parameter set for the related experiment please also refer to section 2.2.2. - → Important note: All experimental payloads must be designed and mounted enabling to withstand the acceleration / deceleration forces please refer to the section 5.1.3 and section 5.1.4.
+For fine tuning the release of the capsule into the free fall phase, even the final acceleration profile (lower radius) can be separately adjusted to identify the best parameter set for the related experiment - please also refer to section 2.2.2.

-→ Please note: Several adjustments of GraviTower's kinematic parameters by the experimenters (or in the future even by artificial intelligence) are possible (see Figure 2.10) - the related microgravity duration will be automatically calculated by the system.
+Please note: Several adjustments of GraviTower's kinematic parameters by the experimenters (or in the future even by artificial intelligence) are possible (see figure 2.11) - the related microgravity duration will be automatically calculated by the system.